Thanasis-Traitsis/flutter_spotlight/README.md

 You’ll notice that we pass a variable called **highlightWidgetKeys**.
 This is a list of `GlobalKey`s that correspond to the widgets we want to highlight.
 Since we may want to spotlight more than one widget at a time, we use a List.

 **Why GlobalKeys?**
 GlobalKeys are special identifiers in Flutter that let us access a widget's `RenderObject` (the actual painted object on screen) and its position.
 Without them, we couldn't know where to "cut holes" in the overlay.
+You can check the detailed documentation [here](https://api.flutter.dev/flutter/widgets/GlobalKey-class.html).

 #### Styling the highlights
 You’ll also notice that we pass a `HighlightStyle` object into our overlay.
 This is a small but important design choice.